ezubaric/methods-hw/logreg/README.md

 1. As with the previous assignment, make sure that you debug on small datasets first (I've provided _toy text_ in the data directory to get you started).
 1. Use numpy functions whenever you can to make the computation faster.
+1. Each line in the data file is a document, but only the non-zero features are listed.
+1. Your results may be slightly different because we shuffle the data each time it's loaded.